shaelm/Toronto-Transit-Commision-Delay-Mining/README.md

 This provides the dependencies needed for the python files.

+# Download datasets #

+Download the datasets from the links in the above section "Data Sets Used" and place them in a folder called datasets.
+These should be the downloaded datasets and they should be named as such.

+- ttc-streetcar-delay-data-2014.xlsx
+- ttc-streetcar-delay-data-2015.xlsx
+- ttc-streetcar-delay-data-2016.xlsx
+- ttc-streetcar-delay-data-2017.xlsx
+- ttc-streetcar-delay-data-2018.xlsx
+- ttc-streetcar-delay-data-2019.xlsx
+- weatherstats_toronto_daily.csv

 # Running the code #

-You can recreate the processed datasets or just run the regressor and frequent pattern mining
+You can recreate the processed datasets or just run the regressor and frequent pattern mining.

 ### Run the regression
 1. Run "python random_forest.py"